Qubit-based distributed frame synchronization for quantum key distribution: Distributed frame synchronization resisting high loss

 \section{Distributed frame synchronization resisting high loss}

 From Section~\ref{Robust and fast qubit-based frame synchronization algorithm}, we note that calculating the time offset is a key step that requires sufficient detections by Bob to ensure that the maximum correlation peak is distinguished from the others.
 When the overall transmittance loss is excessively large, the time offset calculation may fail.
-Calderaro et al. showed that given a synchronization string of length $L=10^6$, Qubit4Sync can cope with a total loss of 40 dB in ideal conditions with no errors or dark counts~\cite{2020.Luca.Calderaro.PRApplied}.
-The value of $L$ should increase as the loss increases, which sacrifices the final secure bit rate.
+To enhance the probability of successful execution of offset recovery, the value of $L$ should increase as the loss increases, which sacrifices the final secure bit rate.
+Calderaro et al. showed that the minimum synchronization string length $L$ satisfies $L \simeq 100/\eta$ in ideal conditions with no errors or dark counts~\cite{2020.Luca.Calderaro.PRApplied}, where $\eta$ is the overall transmittance.
+For instance, given a synchronization string of length $L = 10^6$, Qubit4Sync can cope with a total loss of 40 dB. \blk

 Unlike Qubit4Sync, our distributed frame synchronization method generates each frame using an identical synchronization string, although the synchronization string $s_{syn_i}^B$ reconstructed from $K$ frames would differ owing to the probabilistic loss of photons in a lossy channel, where the subscript $i\in\{1,2,...K\}$.
 Because they all originate from $s^A$, Bob can accumulate all the information from $s_{syn_i}^B$, forming a new string $s_{all}^B$, to resist channel loss without increasing the length of the synchronization string.